matteocorti/check_ssl_cert/README.md

 Deprecated options:
-      --altnames                   Match the pattern specified in -n with alternate names too (enabled by default)
+      --altnames                   Match the pattern specified in -n with alternate names too (enabled by default) -n,--cn name                    Pattern to match the CN or AltName (can be specified multiple times)
+      --curl-user-agent string     User agent that curl shall use to obtain the issuer cert
       --days days                  Minimum number of days a certificate has to be valid
-                                   (see --critical and --warning) -n,--cn name                    Pattern to match the CN or AltName (can be specified multiple times) -N,--host-cn                    Match CN with the host name (enabled by default)
+                                   (see --critical and --warning) -N,--host-cn                    Match CN with the host name (enabled by default)
       --no_ssl2                    Disable SSLv2 (deprecated use --no-ssl2)